Siddharth-94/Mobile-Price-Range-Prediction/README.md

 # Mobile-Price-Range-Prediction
-This is a Supervised ML Project where we use the classification algorithms to make prediction on the target variable.
+This is a Supervised ML Project where we use the classification algorithms to make predictions on the target variable.

 # Project Summary

 A) The mobile phone industry is fiercely competitive, and the price of a mobile phone is determined by multiple factors such as battery power, Bluetooth, camera quality, and screen size.
 To investigate the factors that influence the price range of mobile phones, a study was conducted.
 The study utilized a dataset containing approximately 21 variables to forecast the price range of mobile phones, which are categorized as low, medium, high, and very high.

 B) Initially, the analysis process focused on data wrangling, which involved managing missing values and verifying unique values.
 During this stage, it was discovered that 180 mobile phones had a pixel resolution height of 0, and two phones had a screen width of 0 cm.
-It is not logical for a phone screen width or pixel height to be 0, so the I decided to replace these 0 values with the mean values.
+It is not logical for a phone screen width or pixel height to be 0, so I decided to replace these 0 values with the mean values.
 This ensured that the dataset had no missing values.

 C) After I finished data wrangling, I performed exploratory data analysis (EDA).
 From this analysis, I discovered that all categories of mobile phones had an equal price range distribution.
 Furthermore, I found that there was a positive correlation between the battery capacity of a phone and its price range.
 The distribution of battery capacity also gradually increased as the price range increased, implying that consumers may be willing to pay more for a mobile phone with a higher battery capacity.
 In terms of Bluetooth usage, I found that almost half of the devices had it, while the other half did not.